msveshnikov/autocode-ai/server/Dockerfile.md

 RUN npm install
 ```

 - Copies `package.json` and `package-lock.json` (if present) to the working directory.
 - Runs `npm install` to install all dependencies defined in the package.json file.
--   This step is done before copying the rest of the application code to leverage Docker's caching mechanism for faster builds.
+- This step is done before copying the rest of the application code to leverage Docker caching mechanism for faster builds.

 ## Application Code